 In the 1910s, the U.S. Army Corps of Engineers straightened the Sammamish's meanders and channeled it deeper to control flooding.
-The river stopped being a factor in transportation in 1917 when the level of Lake Washington dropped 17 feet with the opening of the Lake Washington Ship Canal.
+The river stopped being a factor in transportation in 1917 when the level of Lake Washington dropped about nine feet with the opening of the Lake Washington Ship Canal.

 The Red Brick Road